ramiror/spanglish/README.md

 You put on the hat | You are a party pooper
 Bad milk | Unfortunate or ill-intentioned
 It's not snot of turkey | It's very valuable
-Ready the chicken | Done
+Ready the chicken, peeled the hen | Done
 A dough | Great
 Cut someone's face | Ignore completely
 Don't give the time | Ignore completely